 Varicose veins are enlarged and swollen veins.
-They can occur anywhere in the body, but are particularly common in the pelvis and legs.
+They’re most common in the legs, but can happen anywhere.

 Veins have one way valves to channel blood back to the heart.
-Varicose veins develop when the valves of the veins become damaged.
-This causes blood to pool in the veins, enlarging them and often making the veins just beneath the skin visible.
+Damage to the valves causes blood to pool in the veins.
+This causes them to get bigger.
+They’re also easier to see under the skin.

 American College of Phlebology

 Varicose veins.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T116699/Varicose-veins.
 Updated March 30, 2018.
 Accessed July 11, 2018.